Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Abstract

 \section{Abstract}

 Recycled millisecond pulsars are susceptible to starquakes as they are continuously accreting matter from their binary companion.
 A starquake happens when the rotational frequency of the star crosses its breaking frequency.
 In this study, we perform a model analysis of an accreting neutron star suffering a starquake.
-We analyze two models: a spherical star with accreting mountains and a deformed star with accreting mountains.
-We find that as the star crosses the breaking frequency and suffers a starquake there is a sudden change in the continuous gravitational wave signal arriving from them.
-It is interesting to note that the amplitude of the gravitational wave signals increases suddenly for the spherical star.
-In contrast, for the deformed star, the amplitude of the continuous gravitational wave signal decreases suddenly.
+We analyse two models: a spherical star with accreting mountains and a deformed star with accreting mountains.
+We find that as the star crosses the breaking frequency and suffers a starquake, there is a sudden change in the continuous gravitational wave signal arriving from it.
+The amplitude of the gravitational wave signal increases suddenly both for the spherical and deformed star.
+For the spherical star, the accreting matter entirely dictates the amplitude of the gravitational wave.
+For the deformed star, both the accreting matter and the deformation from spherical symmetry play a significant role in determining the amplitude of the gravitational wave signal.
 This sudden change in the continuous gravitational wave signal in recycled millisecond pulsars can be a unique signature for such pulsars undergoing a starquake.